JBCA-Interferometry/Synphly/README.md

 For recent EVLA obvservations, that is all you need to run the pipeline.
 It will use the default options already set in the configuration file (see below more more details).

+Note: The current version of the pipeline is not supporting observations with multiple receivers.
+If you have such observations, for example, L,S,C bands, you will need to split the data into each corresponding band.
+Use the spectral windows range for each case for that.

 ### Standard Usage: Early EVLA observations
 For early EVLA observations, things are not direct.
 We need to know some prior information from the observations.